MikeKovarik/exifr/README.md

 ### `parse(input[, options])` => `Promise<object>`

-Accepts any input argument, parses it and returns exif object.
+Accepts file (in any format), parses it and returns exif object.

+### `gps(input)` => `Promise<object>`

+Extracts only GPS coordinates from photo.

+NOTE: This uses `pick`/`skip` filters and perf improvements to only extract lat & lon tags from GPS block.
+And to get GPS-IFD pointer it only scans through IFD0 without reading any other unrelated data.

+Check out [examples/gps.js](examples/gps.js) to learn more.

 ### `thumbnail(input)` => `Promise<Buffer|ArrayBuffer>`

 Extracts embedded thumbnail from the photo and returns it as a `Buffer` (Node.JS) or an `ArrayBuffer` (browser).

 Only parses as little EXIF as necessary to find offset of the thumbnail.

+Check out [examples/thumbnail.html](examples/thumbnail.html) and [examples/thumbnail.js](examples/thumbnail.js) to learn more.

 ### `thumbnailUrl(input)` => `Promise<string>`